Muntasir-Fahad/Notes-Documentation/README.md

 # Notes-Documentation
-Well-organized notes on Verilog, FPGA, Cadence Virtuoso, and IC design concepts.
+Well-organized notes on Verilog, FPGA, Cadence Virtuoso, and IC design concepts and more .